 Your blood is an integral part of your health and essential to nearly all your body’s basic functions.
 It supports your immune system and allows wounds to heal properly.
 Blood takes oxygen from your lungs, transports it to all of the cells and tissues in your body, and removes carbon dioxide.

-Just about every part of your body needs blood, but blood can succumb to its own problems.
+Just about every part of your body needs blood, but blood can succumb to its problems.
 There is a wide range of blood diseases and disorders.
 Multiple myeloma is the second most common cancer affecting hematologic cells, while the most common is leukemia.
-So, when you speak with a specialist, you’ll learn more about the difference between multiple myeloma vs leukemia.
+So, when you speak with a specialist, you’ll learn more about the difference between multiple myeloma and leukemia.
 Learn more about multiple myeloma and its final stages in the comprehensive guide from Immunity Therapy Center below.

 What Is Multiple Myeloma?